xiaobo0113/CheckDuplicateRes/README.md

 # CheckDuplicateRes
-A gradle checking the duplicate resources of all local modules.
+A gradle plugin checking the duplicate resources of all local modules.

 ### output is just like: